 After divorce proceedings are complete and the final documents are signed, you are more than ready to start your new life.
-But when your former spouse doesn’t follow through with the agreed upon divorce documents, like your parenting plan or financial commitments, enforcing these court orders will require a skilled attorney by your side.
+But when your former spouse doesn’t follow through with the agreed upon divorce documents, like your parenting plan or financial commitments, enforcing court orders will require a skilled attorney by your side.

 The Levey Law Group is committed to resolving these issues with as little inconvenience as possible, and we will always work in your best interests.
 We succeed in helping our clients enforce parenting plans, spousal support, payment of communal debts, and many others.